Self-criticism is often an attempt to preempt criticism from others. Self-compassion can help you be more motivated by a desire for growth.

 - Make a list of 100 ways you can nurture yourself.
 Keep the pen moving as you make your list.
 Don’t think too hard.
 It’s okay if you repeat yourself.
-How can you be kind to yourself today?
-What refuels you?
-Reread what you wrote and notice any patterns or activities that keep coming up.
+Ask: How can I be kind to myself today?
+What refuels me?
+Reread what you write and notice any patterns or activities that keep coming up.
 Ask yourself if you’re taking the time for these things.
 If not, how can you incorporate more of what nurtures you into your life?

 - Write three to five loving-kindness phrases you can repeat to yourself whenever you need them.
 Choose ones meaningful to you and express what you most need, what you wish someone would say to you every day: May I be happy.
 May I be healthy.
 May I be at peace.